A.R.E. – Accessible, Responsive, and Engaged Relationships

 Not only do partners need to be accessible and respond to one another, but they need to be engaged in the conversation to create true emotional connection.

-When you try to talk to your partner and you see him or her do things like stay quiet, pull away, yell, withdraw, or pout, you don’t want to keep sharing with them.
+When you try to talk to your partner and you see them do things like stay quiet, pull away, yell, withdraw, or pout, you don’t want to keep sharing with them.

 On the other hand, when your partner asks questions, validates your emotions, expresses empathy, and is present mentally with you, you will see that engagement and want to continue sharing with him or her.

-Engagement is about leaning in and being involved in ways that allow you to grow closer through sharing your emotions, thoughts, and needs.
+Engagement means leaning in and being involved so you grow closer to each other through sharing your emotions, thoughts, and needs.

-The good news about A.R.E. is that couples can and do repair this quality in their relationships.
-Whether you have simply been disconnected, whether you have been injured by an affair, or you are repairing from an addiction, you can learn to become more Accessible, Responsive and Engaged with each other.
+The good news about being accessible, responsive, and engaged is that couples can and do repair this quality in their relationships.
+Whether you are disconnected, whether you are injured by an affair, or you are repairing from an addiction, it’s possible to become more Accessible, Responsive and Engaged with each other.

-So, the next time the opportunity presents itself, imagine your partner asking, “A.R.E. you there for me?”
+The next time the opportunity presents itself, imagine your partner asking, “A.R.E. you there for me?”
+Are you accessible, responsive, and engaged with your partner?

 Use it as an opportunity to be accessible, responsive, and engaged.
 Your relationship will thank you for it!